 It was, no doubt, another solid quarter for the equity markets.
-But what does Small Mid Cap Core portfolio manager and senior analyst Julie Kutasov think of one significant development during the quarter — the flattening of the yield curve?
+But what does Small Mid Cap Core Portfolio Manager and Senior Research Analyst Julie Kutasov think of one significant development during the quarter — the flattening of the yield curve?

 “I think this fooled the Fed at its June meeting.
 Historically yield curve flattening signals an economic slowdown or deflationary pressures.
 Under the current robust inflation scenario, however, I think it’s merely telling us that the hyper-pace of post-pandemic growth is unsustainable, and we’ll soon return to a steady state.”